radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

 ## Overview

 Objects from any sources in the RadiantOne namespace can be joined.
-With joins, you can extend the LDAP entries with attributes coming from another data source, or new application-specific attributes (required by applications, but don’t exist yet).
+With joins, you can extend the primary entries with attributes coming from another data source, or new application-specific attributes (required by applications, but don’t exist yet).

 This guide describes the following.